waqarsaleem/waqarsaleem.github.io/CodeGame/README.md

 ## Logistics

-The contest takes place on Saturday, 9 April, in Linux Lab, from 11-13h.
-Your team should reach the lab by 1045h so that you are settled in by 11h when the contest begins.
+The contest takes place on Wednesday, 28 September, in Math Lab, from 845-1130h.
+Your team should reach the lab by 830h so that you are settled in when the contest begins.

-## Registration

-Prior registration is required to participate in the contest.
+Prior registration through [this form](https://forms.office.com/r/tm1WFaNYax) is required.
 In order to register, you will need:

 1. a CodeForces username,
 2. a CodeForces team (see instructions below)
 3. an invitation to register

-Updates on the registration process, if any, will be shared in the Teams chat.

-### Teams
+## Teams

-Once you and your buddies have registered on CodeForces, you can form your team as follows.
-Once you are logged in to CodeForces,
+Once you and your buddies have registered individually on CodeForces, you can form your team as follows.
+Log in to CodeForces and

-1. Click on your username on the top right,
+1. click on your username on the top right,
-1. Click on "TEAMS" in the top menu,
+1. click on "TEAMS" in the top menu,
-1. Click on "Create new team",
+1. click on "Create new team",
-1. Add your buddies' usernames.
+1. add your buddies' usernames.

 <img src="images/teams.png" alt="drawing" width="800"/>

 ## Participation

 Participation is in teams of 3.
 Each team will use a single computer with _no Internet access_ except to CodeForces.
 Rough paper will be provided but you must have your own writing implements.
-You will have to submit your devices during participation.
+You will have to submit your devices prior to the start of the competition.

 ## Scoring